-There are several reasons as to why pilot light keeps going out on gas furnace.
-Usually, you can find a pilot light on older model of propane appliances.
-Basically, a pilot light is a small flame that is lit all the time.
+There are several reasons why the pilot light keeps going out on the gas furnace.
+Usually, you can find a pilot light on an older model of propane appliances.
+Basically, pilot light is a small flame that is lit all the time.
 The flame is located inside the appliance.

-The thermocouple is meant to stop the gas in the case if the electric igniter fails or if the pilot light goes out.
-The thermocouple is supposed to shut the gas valve so the gas will not get into your home, which when it is ignited, can cause an explosion.
+The thermocouple is meant to stop the gas if the electric igniter fails or if the pilot light goes out.
+The thermocouple is supposed to shut the gas valve so the gas will not get into your home, which, when it is ignited, can cause an explosion.

-Problems in the thermocouple might be the reason as to why pilot light keeps going out on a gas furnace.
-There are some problems that can make gas fireplace pilot light goes out.
+Problems in the thermocouple might be the reason why the pilot light keeps going out on a gas furnace.
+Some problems can make the gas fireplace pilot light goes out.
 If the thermocouple on your gas furnace is broken, then it will close the valve regardless the pilot light is working or not.

-Why Pilot Light Keeps Going Out on Gas Furnace
+Why Pilot Light Keeps Going Out On Gas Furnace

 Problem with Pilot Light

 If there is a problem with your pilot light, it can also cause the pilot light to go out.
 If the flame is blue, then there is nothing wrong with the pilot light.
 But if it is yellow, it means the flame is not hot enough to reach the thermocouple.
 Usually, the yellow flame is caused by a lack of air caused by the accumulation of dirt that gets in from the light opening.

 Basically, there are two possible reasons why the pilot light keeps going out on the gas furnace: the thermocouple of the pilot light itself.